Intrenion/Milcraft/doctrine/on-war.md

 ## Practice 103: Cross rivers with speed and concentration

 **Problem**
-A river crossing divides the attacker and creates a period of extreme weakness.
+A river crossing divides the attacker, creating a period of extreme weakness.

 **Action**
-Concentrate support and move combat power across as quickly as possible.
+Concentrate support and move combat power as quickly as possible.

 **Outcome**
 The bridgehead becomes secure before the defender can crush it.